zhangshenghang/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/paimon.md

 # Paimon

-[Apahce Paimon](https://paimon.apache.org/) innovatively combines lake format and LSM structure, bringing efficient updates into the lake architecture.
+[Apache Paimon](https://paimon.apache.org/) innovatively combines lake format and LSM structure, bringing efficient updates into the lake architecture.
 To integrate Fluss with Paimon, you must enable lakehouse storage and configure Paimon as lakehouse storage.
 See more detail about [Enable Lakehouse Storage](maintenance/tiered-storage/lakehouse-storage.md#enable-lakehouse-storage).

 ## Introduction